+Create the WP admin demo access for your prospects to showcase your theme or plugin.
 Each demo user gets their personal accounts (sandboxes), which are insensitive to the changes other users apply.

 All backend tweaks stay intact till the end of a trial period.
 When a demo lifetime is finished, all sandbox data is permanently deleted.

 User Roles and Restrictions

 It’s not necessary to provide sandboxes with access to all tools and pages of a WordPress demo product.
 As a network administrator, you can restrict access to all needed pages by managing user roles of sandboxes.